 Unlike the stroller where it is perfectly valid – and recommendable in my view – to get it second-hand, a baby car seat is a completely different beat.
 Many countries demand by law that an infant needs to be restrained in a designated baby car seat to protect him when driving, and rightly so.
 In the United States and Canada, they are also pretty rigid with regards to second-hand car seats in terms of safety requirements.
+The US ones for instance always have an expiration date stamped on them.
 Which makes sense, if you think about it.
 Even though the likeliness of a car seat having been involved in an accident or otherwise damaged might be low, it isn’t worth the risk as you can simply never know for certain whether the seller is telling you the truth about the history of the product.
 And can you really have faith that the car seat might not have some invisible structural damage inside, because it fell down once?
 That is unless, of course, you can get a hand-me-down from a friend or relative.
 Also note that the best aka safest and most hassle free car seat is not always the most expensive one or the one that’s most frequently purchased.
 In Germany, for instance, the most popular brand actually scored lower in safety tests than a cheaper and lesser-known brand.
 So we were glad we checked those test results before getting ours.
 So consult the most recent baby car seat crash test ratings to check what’s best.
 For Germany this would be the published by the ADAC, for the US it is NHTSA by the United States Department of Transportation, for the UK it is ROSPA and for Australia it is Child Car Seats, an initiative of the Child Restraint Evaluation Program (CREP), to name a few.
 Any option you choose should meet the United Nations standard Regulation 44.04.
 Simply look for the ‘E’ mark or if the product indicates that it meets the i-size standard (R129).

 One worthwhile investment when it comes to car seats and driving is a small baby car mirror (like this one) that can be attached to the back seats neck area.
 Since babies are rear facing in the car, this allows you to check on him or her by looking in your back mirror.
 A small expense that repays you with peace of mind as you can focus on driving and do not have to sit there guessing whether your mini-me is sleeping safe and sound or silently in distress.